staticbear/simple_hypervisor/README.md

 Simple hypervisor with using Intel VMX, written on pure C with ASM inlines.
-Compiled with GCC 7.3.0<br/>
+Compiled with GCC 7.3.0 and FASM<br/>

 Features:<br/>
 - Tiny size